klaatu01/aws_cred/README.md

-# `aws_cred`: AWS Credentials Management Library
+# `aws_cred`: AWS Credentials Manipulation Library

-`aws_cred` is a Rust library that provides intuitive management of AWS credentials.
+`aws_cred` is a Rust library that provides intuitive manipulation of AWS credentials.
 Store and edit your AWS credentials in the standard format with ease, removing the need for manual file editing.

 ## Features